 26 all out

 The lowest score in Test history.
-Even in the current, skittish, shot-a-ball environment, it is hard to imagine that any team will ever get less than New Zealand's 26, made against England in Auckland in what turned out to be Len Hutton's last Test.
+Even in the current skittish, shot-a-ball environment, it is hard to imagine that any team will ever get less than New Zealand's 26, made against England in Auckland in what turned out to be Len Hutton's last Test.
 When the Kiwis started their second innings 46 behind, an innings victory looked a ridiculous prospect.
 England got it, though, with Bob Appleyard taking 4 for 7 and Brian Statham 3 for 9.
 With 2 for 10 off seven overs, Frank Tyson was all over the place.

 Viv Richards marked Antigua's inaugural Test with a blistering 114 against England in his first Test innings on home territory.
 Viv really meant business: 90 of his runs came in boundaries, but he took a relatively sedate 306 minutes over it.
 England drew a rain-affected match thanks to a 20th Test hundred from Geoff Boycott: this in back-to-back West Indies series that England were pilloried for losing by a combined score of 0-3.
 The next three series - 0-5, 0-5, 0-4 losses - put their performance in a better light.

 An England captain is born.
 When he took the supposed worst team in the world to four successive series wins in the space of 18 months, Nasser Hussain was acclaimed as the best since Mike Brearley.
 His stock fell somewhat after consecutive 4-1 thrashings by Australia, and he handed in his notice after a traumatic few months in 2003, but few England captains of the modern era have been so universally respected, for their cerebral qualities on the field and their straight talking off it.
 Hussain was not always the impressive, mature figure he cuts today: as a feisty youngster he got on a few people's nerves, and he didn't establish himself in the England side until 1996, on the back of an eye-catching stint as England A captain in Pakistan the previous winter.
 A year later, on the same ground, came that famous 207 against Australia, and Hussain never looked back, except to check the state of his infamously brittle fingers.
-He retired from all forms of cricket in 2004, after having made an unbeaten century against New Zealand at Lord's.
+He retired from all forms of cricket in 2004, after having made an unbeaten century against New Zealand at Lord's, and turned his attention to commentating.

 One of India's finest batsmen is born.
 Usually at No. 3 or No. 5, Polly Umrigar, a muscular cutter and driver, was a crucial player in the post-war period, and held most of the major Indian batting records before Sunil Gavaskar outstripped him in the 1980s.
 Umrigar had a slow start to his Test career - apart from a glorious 130 not out against England in Madras in 1951-52, India's first Test win, at the 25th attempt.
 He was only playing because Hemu Adhikari fell and injured his wrist just before the game.
 Umrigar also made three centuries in a row, against Pakistan and England, between 1960 and 1962.
 He was a useful medium-pacer and a fine captain, too, for India and also Bombay, whom he led to five successive Ranji Trophy titles between 1958-59 and 1962-63.
 He died at the age of 80 in 2006.